jMonkeyEngine/examplegame-skulls-doc/units.md

 ## Skull AI
 The Skull will move forward until it hits an impassable object (wall, blockade etc.) or a multiple-choice path.
 It will then randomly choose to turn left (90), right(90) or back (180), then continue moving forward again.

-(Can be made smarter, but Skull AI is intentionally simplistic for both code and gameplay reasons).
+(Can be made smarter, but Skull AI is intenowerstionally simplistic for both code and gameplay reasons).